 The school uses a filtered internet service provided by Yorkshire and Humberside Grid for Learning (YHGFL).
-The filter provided by YHGFL will stop most unsuitable searches or content being found, this includes inappropriate games, images, websites and links to radicalisation and extremist content in line with the Prevent Duty.
+The filter provided by YHGFL will stop most unsuitable searches or content being found (this includes inappropriate games, images, websites and links to radicalisation and extremist content etc).

-If staff or pupils discover an unsuitable site, it must be reported to the E-Safety Coordinator (ICT Co-ordinator) Mr Paine.
+If staff or pupils discover an unsuitable site, it must be reported to the E-Safety Coordinator/ Computing Co-ordinator (Mr Paine).
 The school will report this to the appropriate agencies including the filtering provider and record onto the appropriate safeguarding forms in accordance with the safeguarding policy.